-- o In the local Windows machine, the remote server name is stored using the registry settings explained in the setup process. - The files used in the example should be present on the local Windows machine (dir1) and once LS-OPT is executed with lstcvm, the LS-DYNA input files are copied to each run directory on the remote server (dir2). - Modify linear.correct.lsopt by checking the option Use LSTCVM proxy in the Stage setup dialogue box as shown in Figure 1-3.
+- o In the local Windows machine, the remote server name is stored using the registry settings explained in the setup process. - OPT is executed with lstcvm, the LS-DYNA input files are copied to each run directory on the remote server (dir2). - O Modify linear.correct.lsopt by checking the option Use LSTCVM proxy in the Stage setup dialogue box as shown in Figure 1-3.
 Using this check box, the user does not have to append lstcvm_run on the command line.
 The defined LS-DYNA command should correspond to the executable mapped in the lstcvm.exemap file.

-Figure H - 6: lstcvm GUI setup
+Figure H - 7: lstcvm GUI setup